katiektea/100-days-of-code/log.md

 Revisted C# as part of my deliverable for my course.

+### Day 62: Wednesday, 2nd September, 2020 ###
+Built many small apps today with C#.
+Trying to understand C# logic and data types and structures.

+**Thoughts**
+Still trying to get used to this type of programming language.
+I decided to drop multi-tasking and really focus and hone my energy on one language.
+I am spreading myself too thin.
+So I'm bringing it back to C# - simply because it is part of my course.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday